cdktf/cdktf-provider-google/docs/dataGoogleBillingAccount.java.md

 - *Type:* java.lang.String

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/4.68.0/docs/data-sources/billing_account#id DataGoogleBillingAccount#id}.
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/4.69.1/docs/data-sources/billing_account#id DataGoogleBillingAccount#id}.

 Please be aware that the id field is automatically added to all resources in Terraform providers using a Terraform provider SDK version below 2.
 If you experience problems setting this value it might not be settable.
 Please take a look at the provider documentation to ensure it should be settable.

+---

+##### `lookupProjects`<sup>Optional</sup> <a name="lookupProjects" id="@cdktf/provider-google.dataGoogleBillingAccount.DataGoogleBillingAccount.Initializer.parameter.lookupProjects"></a>

+- *Type:* java.lang.Boolean OR com.hashicorp.cdktf.IResolvable

+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/4.69.1/docs/data-sources/billing_account#lookup_projects DataGoogleBillingAccount#lookup_projects}.

 ---